rescript-lang/rescript-compiler/README.md

 ## Disclaimer

 This project has been released to exchange ideas and collect feedback from the OCaml and JavaScript communities.

-It is in an *very early* stage and not production ready for your own projects *yet*.
+It is in an *pre-alpha* stage and we encourage you to try it and share your feedback.

 ## [Link to wiki Documentation](https://github.com/bloomberg/bucklescript/wiki)